 Focus on storytelling

 To write an engaging script, focus on storytelling.
 Storytelling can seem tricky for business videos like marketing videos.
 However, including a narrative style, examples, or relevant situations can increase the storytelling draw of the video.
 You of course don’t want to ramble on and on about what happened to you at the grocery store yesterday but including relevant experiences of your own (or your company) can connect with the audience.

 Using metaphorical language can also add to the storytelling pull of the story.
 Using an extended metaphor throughout the video can infuse a little imagery for the viewer to connect with.

 Use a conversational tone

-For videos, it's especially important to use a conversational tone.
+For videos, it’s especially important to use a conversational tone.
 A conversational tone consists of short, concise sentences.
-Long sentences don't transfer over to video well, the viewer will get lost in the middle of your sentence and forget what you were talking about.
+Long sentences don’t transfer over to video well, as the viewer will get lost in the middle of your sentence and forget what you were talking about.
 A conversational tone also avoids jargon and large words.
 Long or jargon-y words turn the viewer off from your video, as they might not understand them.

 To create a conversational tone, write like you’d talk to a colleague.
 You usually want to keep your video’s tone professional but understandable and personable.
 In some situations, you can infuse a little bit of humor into the video to catch the viewer’s attention and entertain them.